openhwgroup/programs/Project-Descriptions-and-Plans/CV32E4_TBD/Project_Concept_for_CV32E4_TBD_Nov-27_2023.md

 * End user product may require additionnal appliance-specific custom instructions, these instructions should be implemented in a co-processor.

 Floating Point Unit:
-* keep current CV-FPU integration or move it to CV-X-IF?
+* keep current CV-FPU integration unchanged as much as possible.
+If a design modification is envisioned, sequential equivalence with CV32E40Pv2 is required.

 Add CLIC support:
 * Core-local interrupt controller fits better with embedded real-time requirements than PLIC or any other (non RISC-V compliant)